 - Overall, we rate The Charleston Gazette Left-Center Biased based on editorial positions that moderately favor the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Press Freedom Rating: MOSTLY FREE

 Founded in 1873, The Charleston Gazette-Mail is the only daily morning newspaper in Charleston, West Virginia.
 It is the product of a July 2015 merger between the Charleston Gazette and the Charleston Daily Mail.
 The current editor is Lee Wolverton.

 Analysis / Bias

-Editorially, the reporting tends to favor the left such as this Gazette-Mail editorial: WV GOP needs to return to planet Earth.
-In general, the news is reported factually with a left leaning editorial bias.
+Editorially, the reporting tends to favor the left, such as this Gazette-Mail editorial: WV GOP needs to return to planet Earth.
+The news is generally reported factually with a left-leaning editorial bias.

 Failed Fact Checks

 - None in the Last 5 years